 Source: Forestry Development Authority (FDA)

-Top 5 exporting companies’ contribution in log exports reached 87%, versus 67% in 2022.
-The rank noted new intrants such as WESTNAF Limited that ranked 2nd with 18.2% and the newly licensed company West Water Group (Liberia) Inc. that ranked 3rd with 16.4%, in replacement of Indo African Plantations Liberia and Coveiyalah Investment Enterprises that lost their 21% market share as of 2022.
+In 2023, the top five exporting companies contributed 87% to log exports, up from 67% in 2022.
+New entrants like WESTNAF Limited ranked second with 18.2%, and West Water Group (Liberia) Inc., a newly licensed company, ranked third with 16.4%.
+These companies replaced Indo African Plantations Liberia and Coveiyalah Investment Enterprises, which lost their 21% market share from 2022.

-Euro Liberia Logging Company remains the major exporter with almost 40K m3 of round logs exported, representing thus 30.3% of Liberia’s round logs exports with an increase of 12% in its market share.
+Euro Liberia Logging Company remains the major exporter with almost 40K m3 of round logs exported, representing 30.3% of Liberia’s round logs exports with an increase of 12% in its market share.